 To further assist programmers, a guide to programming the APT software in LabView is also available.

-The PIA13VF Vacuum-Compatible Piezoelectric Inertia Actuator is ideal for any set-and-forget vacuum application, particularly where space is limited.
-Its primary function is to set a relative position and hold, whereby switching the controller off will result in the same drift as a 1/4"-80 fine drive screw.
-This actuator is designed for use with our range of small positioning stages and optical mounts, and can provide nanometer resolution with long-term alignment stability.
-Manual adjustments are also available using the rear-located thumbscrew or a 5/64" (2.0 mm) hex key.
+These Vacuum-Compatible Piezoelectric Inertia Actuators are ideal for set-and-forget vacuum applications, particularly where space is limited.
+Their primary function is to set a relative position and hold; switching off power to the actuator will result in the same drift as a 1/4"-80 drive screw.
+The PIAK10VF actuator is designed for use with the KS1TV mirror mount and the PIA13VF actuator is designed for use with our range of small positioning stages, and each actuator provides nanometer resolution with long-term alignment stability.
+Manual adjustments can be made using the knob on the adjuster screw, as long as the piezo is not actively translating the screw; the knob is also compatible with 5/64" (2.0 mm) hex keys.
 To order vacuum-compatible versions of our stages and mirror mounts, please contact Technical Support.

 These compact K-Cube Controllers provide easy manual and PC control of our piezo inertia stages, actuators, and optic mounts.
 They feature adjustable voltage output from 85 V to 125 V. The top panel display screen enables operation as soon as the unit is turned on, without the need for connection to a PC.
 Alternatively, both controllers have USB connectivity that provides 'Plug-and-Play' PC-controlled operation with our Kinesis® software package (included).
 The KIM101 controller can also be operated with our legacy APT™ (Advanced Positioning Technology) software package.